 Joint drills held with business partners are filled with a sense of urgency (Takasago Plant)

 Check & Act

-In fiscal 2016, Kaneka Group will carry out methodical investigations based on the Green Procurement Standards set in fiscal 2013 and in keeping with plans formulated in fiscal 2015 (which requires inspection of all existing raw materials in the order of priority, to ensure they do not contain substances that have been prohibited by the company).
+In fiscal 2016, Kaneka Group will carry out methodical investigations based on the Green Procurement Standards set in fiscal 2013 and in keeping with plans formulated in fiscal 2015, which require inspection of all existing raw materials, in the order of priority, to ensure they do not contain substances that have been prohibited by the company.